OpenVINO™ Explainable AI Toolkit (3/3): Saliency map interpretation#

 compiled_model = core.compile_model(model=model, device_name=device.value)

-To run model inference, you need to define functions to preprocess data and postprocess the results based on the model’s implementation.
-Since the used model is originally from timm storage, we need to apply specific timm preprocessing, including normalization and scaling with certain values.
+This notebook using WHITEBOX mode for model explanation - it is required to define function to preprocess data (the alternative is to preprocess input data).
+Since the used model is originally from timm storage, it is required to apply specific timm preprocessing, including normalization and scaling with certain values.

 def preprocess_fn(x: np.ndarray) -> np.ndarray: